 - Care Navigation & Mapping – ensuring a well-coordinated approach to enable PwD navigate and access services

 - Care Planning; Urgent & Crisis Care – develop and inform new models of care that promote a well-coordinated access to care provision

 - Support for Care Homes, Housing with Care, Sheltered and Supported Living schemes

 CMC care plans are now applicable to all patients with dementia to facilitate better crisis management by urgent care services especially out of hours.
 The dementia service has a dedicated CMC & Data Quality Coordinator with responsibility to create CMC care plans.

 The Dementia Service creates and publish CMC care plans for:

 - All patients with dementia not currently on CMC

 - All patients with dementia following a diagnosis

-- Update existing CMC care plans where a dementia diagnosis is missing
+- Update existing CMC care plans where dementia diagnosis is missing

-To ensure created CMC care plans are approved and published in a timely manner, in some instances, the CMC Coordinator may need to liaise with GPs for some or all of the following mandatory information:
+To ensure created CMC care plans are approved and published in a timely manner by a clinician, in some instances, the CMC & Data Quality Coordinator may need to liaise with GPs for some or all of the following mandatory information: